Jeison Quiñones

-Jeison Arley Quiñones Angulo (born September 17, 1986) is a Colombian professional footballer, who plays as a forward for Once Deportivo in El Salvador.
+Jeison Arley Quiñones Angulo (born September 17, 1986) is a Colombian professional footballer, who plays as a forward.

 Career

 Quiñones played club football with Atlético Huila, Portuguesa FC, Deportes Tolima and Expreso Rojo before joining Unión Magdalena in January 2013.

 Pasaquina

 Quiñones signed with Pasaquina of the Salvadoran Primera División in the Apertura 2018 tournament.
 However, Pasaquina did not qualify for the quarter-finals of that tournament.
 Quiñones scored 8 goals in 21 games with the team of La Unión.